acamara19/CICD-Pipeline-GitHubActionDeploy2AWS/README.md

            - Service role for CodeDeploy
            - Security groups for ALB and Amazon EC2

-## GitHub configuration and Testing

-Please follow the [blog post](https://aws.amazon.com/blogs/devops/integrating-with-github-actions-ci-cd-pipeline-to-deploy-a-web-app-to-amazon-ec2/) to setup GitHub actions and test the CICD flow.

 ## Clean up

 To avoid incurring future changes, you should clean up the resources that you created.